X16Community/x16-smc-bootloader/README.md

 holds the reset vector that jumps to the bootloader's main entry point making it possible to start the update procedure.

 ## Verifying the New Firmware

-Starting from bootloader v3 it is possible to verify the new firmware before the reboot command.
+From bootloader v3 it is possible to verify the update before reboot.

+Before starting to verify, the update program must ensure that the entire firmware has been written to flash memory.
+The flash memory can only be updated one 64-byte page at a time.
+If the last page was only partially filled, the update program must transmit and commit blank data to fill the last page completely.
+That way you may ensure that all of the firmware has been written to flash memory.

-The update program must first rewind the target address to 0x0000 using I2C command 0x84, and may then read one byte at a time from the flash memory using I2C command 0x85.
+Verification starts by rewinding the target address to 0x0000 with I2C command 0x84.
+The content of the flash memory may then be read one byte at a time with I2C command 0x85.

-The SMC flash memory can only be updated one 64-byte page at a time.
-In order to successfully verify the update, the update program must first ensure that the last page was filled and committed.
-If necessary, the update program must send blank data to fill the last page.

 # SMC Memory Map